-Some output from the server should appear, indicating that the server started.
+Some output from the server should appear in the terminal, indicating that the server started.

 View the archive

 To run a Vesper client to view the archive:

 - 1. Start the Chrome web browser.
 We strongly recommend using Chrome over any other web browser since Vesper is tested and used most extensively with it. - 2.
 Go to the URL: